-Chapter 2 ESTABLISHMENT OF DISTRICTS (USE DISTRICTS)
+Chapter 2 - ESTABLISHMENT OF DISTRICTS

 Section 2.01.
 Statement of purpose and intent.

-In order to protect the character of existing neighborhoods; to prevent excessive density of population in areas which are not adequately served with water, sewerage facilities, and fire protection; to ensure that adequate and suitable areas will be available in the city and county to provide housing for a growing population; to protect residential areas from the blighting effects of the traffic, noise, odors, and dust generated by commercial and industrial activity; to provide for and accommodate growth and expansion of commercial and industrial activities; to prevent blight and slums; and to promote orderly growth and development by grouping similar and related uses together and by separating dissimilar and unrelated uses; there are hereby established, within the city and county, zoning districts, as identified in Section 2.02 of this Resolution.
+In order to protect the character of existing neighborhoods; to prevent excessive density of population in areas which are not adequately served with water, sewerage facilities, and fire protection; to ensure that adequate and suitable areas will be available in the city and county to provide housing for a growing population; to protect residential areas from the blighting effects of the traffic, noise, odors, and dust generated by commercial and industrial activity; to provide for and accommodate growth and expansion of commercial and industrial activities; to prevent blight and slums; and to promote orderly growth and development by grouping compatible, similar and/or related uses together and by separating incompatible, dissimilar and/or unrelated uses; there are hereby established, within the city and county, zoning districts, as identified in Section 2.02 of this Resolution.

 Section 2.02.
 Division of the city and county into districts.

-The City of Macon and all lands lying within the unincorporated areas of Bibb County, Georgia, are, for the purposes of this Resolution, divided into twenty-eight (28) zoning (use) districts.
-The location and boundaries of these districts are shown on the "Official Zoning Maps for Macon and Bibb County, Georgia."
+The City of Macon and all lands lying within the unincorporated areas of Bibb County, Georgia, are, for the purposes of this Resolution, divided into thirty- three (33) zoning districts, including twenty-nine (29) base (underlying) districts and four (4) overlay districts.
+The location and boundaries of these districts are shown on the "Official Zoning Maps,” as described below, or are otherwise delineated within this Resolution.

 The districts are denominated as follows:

+Base (Underlying) Districts

 [1] A—Agricultural District.

 [2] RR—Rural Residential District.

+[3] R-1AAAA—Single-Family Residential District.

-[3] R-1AAA—Single-Family Residential District.
+[4] R-1AAA—Single-Family Residential District.

-[4] R-1AA—Single-Family Residential District.
+[5] R-1AA—Single-Family Residential District.